MMC Benefits Handbook

 While on Long Term Disability

-While you are on long term disability, you have to make loan repayments if you retain a Plan balance.
-You can make monthly loan repayments by certified check, money order or via direct debit from a checking or savings account.
-If you don't make loan payments as scheduled or repay the entire loan within 90 days of qualifying for long term disability, your outstanding loan balance will be a deemed distribution, your vested account balance will be reduced by the amount of the outstanding loan as soon as permitted under the tax laws, and you will owe Federal income taxes on the unpaid balance of your loan (including interest) plus an additional 10% Federal early withdrawal tax if you are under age 59-1/2 and no IRS exception applies to you.
+If you don't make monthly loan payments as scheduled or repay the entire loan upon qualifying for long term disability, and you do not make up the payments, then the Internal Revenue Service requires that a default be declared no later than the last business day of the calendar quarter following the calendar quarter in which your first missed payment was due.
+In such case, your outstanding loan balance will be a deemed distribution, your vested account balance will be reduced by the amount of the outstanding loan as soon as permitted under the tax laws, and you will owe Federal income taxes on the unpaid balance of your loan (including interest) plus an additional 10% Federal early withdrawal tax if you are under age 59-1/2 and no IRS exception applies to you.
 There is a disability exception which may apply.
 You may want to consult with a tax professional.

 When You Leave the Company

 If you terminate employment with the Company and all affiliated employers, including by retirement, you are eligible for a final distribution or you may elect to leave your balance in the Plan.
-Either way, you must repay the outstanding loan balance via Automated Clearing House (ACH) on Transamerica or by certified check, or money order within 90 days of your termination (including retirement) date.

-If you would like to pay off your outstanding loan, call HR Services at +1 866 374 2662 for the payoff amount.
+If you would like to pay off your outstanding loan, call HR Services at +1 866 374 2662 for the pay off amount.

 When You Die